AGREED TERMS

 6. Complaints

-provide you with a copy of our complaints policy upon request via email to [email protected].
+We can provide you with a copy of our complaints policy upon request via email to support@123signed.com.

 7.1 All intellectual property rights in or arising out of or in connection with the Services (other than intellectual property rights in any materials provided by you) will be owned by us.